sgadrat/pping/README.md

 Author: Sylvain Gadrat

-License: WTFPL v2 (except copy-pasted parts from random locations, they are the property of their authors)
+License: WTFPL v2 (except for parts annotated as copy-pasted from random locations, they are the property of their authors)